zhchenseven/Computational_Physics_Thermal_Equilibrium/README.md

 Here, we employ the python files for processing data and generating animations.
 In doing so, READ_DATA.py and Make_movie.py define the classes. gen_movie_script.py provides the main function.

 The MATLAB files also provide the funtionality for visualizing the results by plotting the 2D thermal equilibrium state.
-In particular, read_2D_data_1.m provides the main function for plotting while other .m files are auxiliary.
+In particular, read_2D_data_1.m provides the main function for plotting while other .m files are auxiliary functions to be invoked.

 Here, we also provide the necessary information for running the code.